-Thank you so much for your interest in considering a Legacy Gift to the Berkshire Humane Society.
+Thank you so much for your interest in considering a Legacy Gift to Berkshire Humane Society.
 Berkshire Humane Society exists only because of the generosity of others.

 Below, you’ll find important information on creating or updating your financial and estate plans—all while helping homeless animals in the greater Berkshire County region.

-Please let us know if you have included the Berkshire Humane Society in your estate plans.
+Please let us know if you have included Berkshire Humane Society in your estate plans.
 We don’t need to know the details; we would simply like to thank you and invite you to join the Founder’s Legacy Society.

 The Rewards of Legacy Giving